zdanek/maverick/manifests/puppet-modules/clamav/README.md

 ##Limitations

-This module has been built on and tested against Puppet 3.2.4 and higher.
+This module has been built on and tested against Puppet 3.8 and higher.
 While I am sure other versions work, I have not tested them.

 This module supports modern RedHat and Debian based systems.
-This module has been tested on Oracle Linux 6.x and Ubuntu 12.04.

 No plans to support other versions (unless you add it :)..

 ##Development

 Pull Requests welcome

-##Contributors

-Chris Edester (edestecd)
-Patrick Schönfeld (aptituz)
-(bergkatten)
-Daniel Rosenbloom (flyinbutrs)
-Brian Schonecker (bschonec)